 Texas Foster Parents

-Confirmed victims of child abuse / neglect in Texas
+Number of child abuse / neglect investigations in Texas in 2019

 Youth who aged out / emancipated

 Across the State of Texas, thousands of dedicated individuals and couples have committed to providing a safe, nurturing environment for these children and youth until a positive, permanent outcome can be achieved.

 Unfortunately, there are not enough families and homes for the tens of thousands of children living outside their biological home due to removal by Child Protective Services.